Rosa Smith Eigenmann: Early life and education

 Rosa Smith was born on October 7, 1858, in Monmouth, Illinois, the youngest of Lucretia (Gray) and Charles Kendall Smith's nine children.
 Smith's parents, originally from Vermont, had moved to Illinois to begin publishing a newspaper.
 Charles Kendall Smith founded the Monmouth Atlas in 1846, but sold it in 1857.
 Seeking a warmer climate for family health reasons, the Smiths moved to California in 1876 and settled in San Diego.

 Smith completed her secondary education at the Point Loma Seminary in San Diego.
 Smith also attended a five-week course at a business college in San Francisco, where she was one of only two women in the class.
 (The other was Kate Sessions, later an important San Diego horticulturalist known as the "Mother of Balboa Park.")

 Smith had a lifelong interest in natural history.
 She began by observing and collecting bird and animal specimens in California and joined the San Diego Society of Natural History (San Diego Natural History Museum) in 1878 as an associate member.
 Smith became the first woman with full membership in the Society in 1879, and also served as the Society's librarian and recording secretary for several years during the 1880s.

 Smith met David Starr Jordan, a noted ichthyologist from Indiana University in Bloomington, Indiana, while he was visiting San Diego in 1879.
 The circumstances of their meeting are uncertain, but Jordan may have heard Smith read her paper at a meeting of the San Diego Society of Natural History about a new species of fish.
-At about this time, she had discovered the blind goby Othonops eos living in caves underneath Point Loma Peninsula.
+At about this time, she had discovered the blind goby Othonops eos living in caves underneath the Point Loma peninsula.
 Jordan was impressed and encouraged her to continue her studies as one of his zoology students at IU.
 Smith accepted Jordan's offer, and spent the summer of 1880 touring Europe with Jordan and some of his colleagues and students.
 After returning to the United States, she spent two years studying at IU before an illness in the family caused her to return to San Diego in 1882 without earning an undergraduate degree.